mostafa-abokhadra/backEndRef/mdLang.md

 this is a <sub>subscript</sub> text \
 this is a <sup>super</sup> text \
 > this is a qoute using >
+to add new line at the end of the line just use \\
 ```
 backticks to format code ``` ``` or just ``
 ```